Quiet night in Ukraine capital even as Russia tensions flare

 Ukraine’s Interior Ministry said Sunday that 352 Ukrainian civilians have been killed, including 14 children.
 It said an additional 1,684 people, including 116 children, have been wounded.

-Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov gave no figures on Russia’s dead and wounded but said Sunday his country’s losses were “many times” lower than Ukraine’s.
+Russia’s Defense gave no figures on Russia’s dead and wounded but said Sunday his country’s losses were “many times” lower than Ukraine’s.

-Along with military assistance, the U.S., European Union and Britain also agreed to block selected Russian banks from the SWIFT system, which moves money around thousands of banks and other financial institutions worldwide.

-Russia’s economy has taken a pounding since the invasion, with the ruble plunging and the central bank calling for calm to avoid bank runs.

 Russia, which massed almost 200,000 troops along Ukraine’s borders, claims its assault is aimed only at military targets, but bridges, schools and residential neighborhoods have also been hit.